DBallmer/Python_Projects/README.md

 # Python_Projects
+ezscanap.py: A utility for sorting Flipper/Maurauder scanap.log files.
+You will be prompted to enter the filepath and file name of the log (eg. /home/<user>/Documents/<logfile.log>).
+The utility will allow you to sort the log according to name (SSID), channel, or signal strength (RSSI).

-ezbeak: A utility for pulling individual wifi network names (ESSID) out of a beacon sniffing log.
+ezbeak.py: A utility for pulling individual wifi network names (ESSID) out of a beacon sniffing log.
 Capture the log using Flipper/Marauder -> Applications -> GPIO -> Maurader -> Sniff: Beacon.
 Download the captured file.
 Then run python3 eazybeak.py.
 You will be prompted to enter the filepath and file name of the log (eg. /home/<user>/Documents/<logfile.log>).
 The utility will iterate through the log file and list each individually broadcast ESSID (mostly local wifi networks).
 Don't be suprised if you